Introduction to Fairness, Bias, and Adverse Impact

-Establishing a fair and unbiased assessment process are key steps to take in order to help avoid adverse impact, but they don’t guarantee that adverse impact won’t occur.
+Establishing a fair and unbiased assessment process helps avoid adverse impact, but doesn’t guarantee that adverse impact won’t occur.
 Establishing that your assessments are fair and unbiased are important precursors to take, but you must still play an active role in ensuring that adverse impact is not occurring.

 When developing and implementing assessments for selection, it is essential that the assessments and the processes surrounding them are fair and generally free of bias.
 These terms (fairness, bias, and adverse impact) are often used with little regard to what they actually mean in the testing context.
 How do fairness, bias, and adverse impact differ?